jpalawaga/Nakiri/README.md

 # Nakiri

-## Because friends send friends spammy-ass links.
+## Because friends don't send friends spammy-ass links.

 Nakiri is a macos app that runs silently in the background, cleaning up URLs that land on your clipboard so you look like a pro 😎